hmcts/wa-task-batch-service/README.md

 to be confident that it will work.
 You should see console output similar to the below:

 ```
 1. Ensure wa-task-monitor service is up.
     (Its dependent services also need to be up I.e. wa-workflow-api & wa-taskmanagement-service).

-2. Set up the following environment variable on your local wa-task-batch-service path terminal.
+2. Set up the following environment variables on your local wa-task-batch-service path terminal.
     export ALLOW_CONFIG_MUTATIONS=true
+    export JOB_NAME=INITIATION

 3. The s2s.secret is exclusively read from the config at runtime.
 For testing the application start-up locally to verify no issues:
     edit s2s-service.ts file & set the s2s.secret to the s2s.secret value in the dev.yaml file.

 4. Execute the following commands up to yarn start:dev and verify the start up is as below;
 rm -rf node_modules